What is a first mortgage?

 A first mortgage is the primary or initial loan obtained for a property.

 When you get the first mortgage loan to buy a home, the mortgage lender who funded it places a primary lien on the property.
 This lien gives the lender the first right or claim to the home if you were to default on the loan.
-Other lenders who have a lien on your home are secondary to the lender of the first mortgage.
+Other lenders who have claims on your home are secondary to the lender of the first mortgage.

 How does a first mortgage work?